 Heavy metal contamination in the Derwent Estuary also affects the type and amount of seafood caught in the area that you should eat.

-- The Director of Public Health advises people not to eat
+- The Director of Public Health advises people

 bream caught in the Derwent and Browns River.